-The professional curriculum includes studio work in interior design, furniture design, construction methods/structures, codes as related to materials and finishes, human factors, environmental control systems, as well as lecture courses in the history of interior design, decorative arts, and textiles.
+The professional curriculum includes studio work in interior design, construction methods/structures, codes as related to materials and finishes, environmental control systems, as well as lecture courses in the history of interior design.
 An eight-week supervised summer internship is part of the curriculum.
-The fifth year is an interdisciplinary year in which students address real-life environmental problems.
-This final year is a capstone experience that utilizes all previous learning within and outside the professional program.
-The student's final design project is completed in consultation with a member of the local professional community.